 Pre-wedding Shoot Tips and Advice

 I contact most of my couples up to 6 months (sometimes even earlier) before their actual wedding day and leave it up to them to pick their favourite time.
 You may be totally in love with a fresh crisp Spring vibe.
 Or maybe you would rather wait for a golden summer sunset.
 Maybe you prefer the beautiful colour palette Autumn has to offer.
 Or you’ve got your heart set on some gorgeous snow shots.
-Whichever season you choose – I would always suggest picking sunrise or sunset as the best time for your shoot as this will give you the best light.
+Whichever season you choose – one of my top pre-wedding shoot tips & advice is that you should always pick sunrise or sunset.
+This will give you the best light.
 Your photographer should be able to recommend some great locations, or maybe you already have a particular spot in mind (where you first met, or somewhere you go often as a couple, your first picnic spot, where he proposed, a gorgeous hill walk or a beautiful beach).

 Once you’ve decided on your perfect location it may be time to think about what to wear.
 It really does not need to be tricky – just think about how you’d like to look.
 If you want to go all out and put your glad rags on, get professional make-up, maybe have your hair done – do it!
 Or if you prefer to look like you do pretty much every day – do that instead!
 It is important to feel good about yourself on your photoshoot so if you’re wearing something you don’t usually wear and it’s making you feel uncomfortable or awkward or super conscious about yourself – don’t wear it!